-The Advisor Book Club provides IUB advisors with a space to select, read and discuss books of professional interest to them.
-We select one book per semester and meet once during that semester to discuss the book.
+The BAAC Book Club provides IUB advisors with a space to select, read and discuss books of professional interest to them.
+We select one book per semester and meet once or twice during that semester to discuss the book.
 The interests of the group drive our book selections; our discussions are intended to challenge our thinking and evoke critical questions that will help to evolve our work as advisors.
-All IUB academic advisors are welcome in this group and are invited to participate!
-To get involved, please contact Emily McCord at firstname.lastname@example.org.

-Other books that the Book Club has considered (and that may become future selections) are:
+Other books nominated by the BAAC Book Club (and that may become future selections):

 - Excellent Sheep: The Miseducation of the American Elite and the Way to a Meaningful Life by William Deresiewicz

 - Designing Your Life: How to Build a Well-Lived, Joyful Life by Bill Burnett and Dave Evans

 - The Privileged Poor: How Elite Colleges are Failing Disadvantaged Students by Anthony Abraham Jack